pepkit/pepspec/docs/looper/tutorial/compute-settings.md

 !!! tip "Key point"
     - Looper isn't running anything directly.
 Rather, it's creating a script (called a submission script), and then it executes that.
     - If you use dry run mode, then it just creates the script without executing it.
     - The submission script is created in two steps, with two templates.
 First, the command is constructed, using the pipeline interface.
 Then, this command is inserted into a submission template provided by divvy.
-This two-layered template system is what we call looper's [concentric template system](concentric-templates.md), and it provides a lot of  powerful benefits.
+This two-layered template system is what we call looper's [nested template system](../advanced-guide/advanced-computing.md), and it provides a lot of  powerful benefits.

 Next, we'll learn how to change the submission template, so that the job gets submitted to a cluster instead of run locally.